jgklingo/startup/README.md

  ## React Changelog

+- App is now bundled using Vite
+- App converted into SPA using React
+    - Browser router controls the view of one page based on navigation
+    - Header and footer displayed on the main app page, content in between is rendered dynamically
+    - React State Hooks implemented to track the app state over all pages
+        - State variables contain login/user information
 - Added interactive login
     - Questions tab and page does not appear until the user is logged in
     - New page displays on the home tab when a user is logged out with an option to see questions and log out